rticommunity/rticonnextdds-usecases-umaa/python/README.md

 ## Acknowledgments

-Thanks to [Devon at Penn State ARL](https://github.com/dkreed747/umaapy) for early UMAA Python explorations that helped inform this project.
+Thanks to [Devon at Penn State ARL](https://github.com/dkreed747/umaapy) for early UMAA RTI Python explorations that helped inform this project.
 The JHU APL and Penn State ARL C++ implementations from the [UMAA SDK](https://www.auvsi.org/advocacy/advocacy-initiatives/unmanned-maritime-autonomy-architecture/) were used as reference throughout development.